WyChurch/Compiler/README.md

 ## **IMPORTANT**

-Do not comment any **.json** files.
+Do not commit any **.json** files.
 I am pretty sure they will mess up the programs on others computers.
 I had issues with them in the past.
 Just discard the changes off of GitHub Desktop while vsCode is closed, that is the only way I could get the files to discard.
 _______________________________________________________________________________________________________________

 ## What you need to download: